 The best “wall” dive in the Safaga area.
 Is a long reef, similar than Elphinstone and about 300m long and dropping down, very fast, to the deep.
 Lot of soft and hard corals, huge gorgonians and trees of black coral.
 We use to see turtles, jacks, barracudas and other big pelagic animals.

-* Drinks and lunch at the hotel in Hurghada.
-Soft drinks and Alcoholic drinks onboard
+- Drinks and lunch at the hotel in Hurghada and soft drinks and alcoholic drinks onboard.

 * Extraordinary possible increases of fuel, taxes or local taxes.